cynthia-io/CynthiaJavaClient/README.md

 lombok.anyConstructor.addConstructorProperties = true
 ```

-## Example: Searching with Cynthia using the fluent API.
+## Example: Natural Language Search

-Here's an example of how to connect to Cynthia using the HTTP fluent HC client API in a Java application.
+Here's an example of how to connect to Cynthia in a Java application.
 In this example,
 we search in the Lacoste product catalog for a `warm men's jacket` using a model called the `crafty-crocodile-1.1` .

 ```java